 Peter Parker is a boy who witnesses the social crisis of New York in tPeter Parker is a boy who witnesses the social crisis of New York in the early 1930s.
 He works for The Daily Bugle as an assistant to the journalist and photographer Ben Urich.
 Thanks to him he discovers who the real master of the city is: Norman Osborn.
 He’s a man of power who holds every influential personality in his hand, and Peter wants to frame him.
 Not only for a sense of justice but because Peter believes he’s responsible for the murder of his uncle Ben.

 Besides Peter, there are other characters from the Spider-Man comic world.
 Osborn aka the Goblin, who here possesses the political power of the city as a mafia boss, and his henchmen.
 They are freaks, former circus attractions treated as outcasts.
 David Lynch‘s The Elephant Man showed us that the marginalized ones acquire dignity if treated in a human way.
 When this doesn’t happen, though, the oppressed can turn into danger, as in the case of Spider-Man Noir villains.
 They treat others as they’ve always been treated themselves.

 Society, therefore, is once again one of the causes of the moral descent of its members.
 For example, when Urich tries to open Peter’s eyes taking him to the speakeasy of the femme fatale Felicia Hardy, he shows him society as it really is.
 A bunch of corrupt people who only think about their own interests, starting with the police up to the mayor.
-This is shown in a scene that’s reminiscent of another one in Batman Begins which has the same explanatory goal.
+A context of corruption similar to that faced by the Batman in Batman: Year One.

 Society during the Great Depression